π οΈ Usage Guide

 - The actor that owns the trace component or the Blueprint node must also be in the level β otherwise, the editor won't let you assign values to

-This is a limitation of how the Unreal Editor handles TArray<AActor*>
+This is a limitation of how the Unreal Editor handles TArray<AActor*> in exposed Blueprint properties.

-To ignore the owner actor automatically, simply enable bIgnoreSelf
+To ignore the owner actor automatically, simply enable bIgnoreSelf.

 βοΈ Advanced Settings Tips